Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

     #27.03.14<-

     #06.02.15->
-    #Setting $wgFCKEditorSpecialElementWithPreTag = 1; will cause text blocks
+    #Setting value of following variables eq. to 1 will cause wikitext text blocks
-    #within pre- tags to be displayed as special -element, in case there are any
+    #within specified tags to be displayed as image- element in wysiwyg mode.
-    #attirubutes included with pre- tag.
-In case value of paremeter is eq. to 0 or
-    #pre- tag does not have any attributes, text block is placed directly on page
-    #as text in wysiwyg mode.
+    #Value eq. to 0 makes texts inside these tags editable directly as text in wysiwyg mode
+    #using pre- parent tag + child tag.
-    $wgFCKEditorSpecialElementWithPreTag = 0;
+    $wgFCKEditorSpecialElementWithPreTag   = 0; // 1= <pre> tags with attributes only => img- element
     #06.02.15<-

+    #26.02.15->
+    $wgFCKEditorSpecialElementWithTextTags = 0; // 1= <nowiki>, <source> and <syntaxhighlight> tags => img- element
+    #26.02.15<-

 --------------